[,1] [,2] [,3]

 ## [2,] 4 5 6

 It converted an atomic vector of length six to a matrix with two rows.
-The number of columns was determined automatically (ncol=3 could have been passed to get the same result).
+The number of columns was determined automatically (ncol=3 could have been passed, additionally or instead, to get the same result).

 Important